Kratom has many beneficial effects, yet, instead of feeling amazing after taking it, you’re experiencing terrible kratom stomach pain.

 Try a Different Vendor

 If nothing else works, perhaps the kratom powder you’re using is low quality or contains substances that cause stomach pain.
-Kratom is a natural substance, and because there aren’t enough regulations controlling its quality and purity.
+Kratom is a natural substance, and there aren’t enough regulations controlling its quality and purity.

 As a result, kratom may have been exposed to harmful substances that will go undetected if the powder is not tested properly.
 Sadly, that happens regularly.
 Especially if you try buying kratom from the source.